mokshan-123/Thyroid-Nodule-Detection-and-Segmentation/README.md

 ### 4. Download model weights

 The trained weights are not stored in this repository due to file size.
-Download them from the release page or your own training outputs, then update the paths in `pipeline.py`:
+Download them from the given google drive folders or use your own training outputs, then update the paths in `pipeline.py`:

 ```python
 RCNN_WEIGHTS_PATH       = "path/to/best_fasterrcnn.pth"